(July 12, 2017 / JNS) By Adam Abrams/JNS.org

 “As the world moves into its next era of geopolitical organization, and cryptocurrencies improve in adoption, security and stability, we can imagine a new financial world order which is based on algorithmically ensured balance rather than politics,” she said.
 “You can think of this like automating central banks according to transparent and immutable formulas.”

 The groundbreaking project has attracted economic titans to join its advisory team, including Bernard Lietaer, co-designer of the Euro, and American billionaire and venture capitalist Tim Draper.

 In addition to serving as a decentralized point of exchange, Bancor enables users to create a new type of digital currency called a “smart token,” which can be traded for other cryptocurrencies.

-“One year from now the Bancor Network will encompass a wide plethora of smart tokens, both user-generated and created by us and other companies…our network of token-changers will be the most efficient and low-cost method of exchanging cryptocurrencies directly with each other, independent of exchanges,” Benartzi said.
+“One year from now the Bancor Network will encompass a wide plethora of smart tokens, both user-generated and created by us and other companies…our network of token-changers will be the most efficient and low-cost method of exchanging cryptocurrencies directly with each other, independent of exchanges,” said Benartzi.

 Bancor has plans to make its seemingly complex technology go mainstream by launching what Benartzi described as a “dead simple online interface”—available on desktop and mobile devices—“for easily creating a smart token for your community or project.”